anyahush/sunrise-yoga/README.md

 * To establish an online presence for Sunrise Yoga.
 * To enable easy access to required information throughout the site.
-* To promote the studio and classes available.
+* To promote available classes.
-* To provide a means of engagement for current and prospective members.
+* To provide a means of engagement for current and prospective users.
 * To provide content on yoga, styles available and practical information.

 ---